 - Has there been a decrease to one or a few pages?
 Is there a section of the site that these events never occur on?
 Run a crawl in a crawler and set up a search for the link or any element that’s a part of what is being tracked.

-We use an insightful sheet in-house to identify these areas of significant loss—brilliantly created and named by Joe Kelly—called: “WTF is Happening to My Organic Traffic?”
+We use an insightful sheet in-house to identify these areas of significant loss—brilliantly created and named by Joe Kelly—called, The “WTF is Happening to My Organic Traffic?”

 However, keep these Real Time Report caveats in mind before you make any data-backed decisions: